 Lucy Corin has a BA from Duke University and an MFA from Brown.
-She’s an Associate Professor at University of California, Davis where she teaches in the English Department and Creative Writing Program along with fiction writers Pam Houston, Lynn Freed, and Yiyun Li, and poets Joshua Clover, Joe Wenderoth, and Katie Peterson.
+She’s a Professor at University of California, Davis where she teaches in the English Department and Creative Writing Program along with fiction writers Pam Houston, Jacinda Townsend, and Yiyun Li, and poets Joshua Clover, Joe Wenderoth, and Katie Peterson.

 The dated entries on this site are an effort to make a public version of a writer’s notebook.

-Thanks to Christy Schaefer for designing this site and Sara Seinberg and Ginger Robinson at Robinberg Photography for the images.
+Thanks to Christy Schaefer for designing this site and Robinberg Photography for the site images.